Vortex lattice states of bilayer electron-hole fluids in quantizing magnetic fields

-Although the methods we employ are not able to delineate the boundaries of this phase diagram with precision, our indeed to determine whether or not all anticipated states appear experimentally, our calculations point to the richness of charged electron-hole systems in the strong-field quantum Hall regime and motivate further experimental study.
-The large value of the field scale $B_0$ in the case of the TMD materials in which quasi-equilibrium electron-hole fluids have been realized\cite{ ma2021strongly, gu2022dipolar, nguyen2023perfect, zeng2023exciton, qi2023perfect, qi2023thermodynamic}, which can be traced to their relatively large carrier effective masses, is the main obstacle to the experimental realization of the exciton vortex lattice states.
-The strong magnetic field limit of our theory applies equally well to graphene electron-electron fluids near total filling factor $\nu_T \approx 1$.\cite{li2017excitonic, liu2017quantum, lin2022emergence}.
-Because of the large cyclotron frequency in graphene, the required magnetic field scale is much smaller.
-Both vortex lattice state and $\nu_c=0$ uniform density exciton condensates can support counterflow superfluids.
-The vortex lattice state can be distinquished by counterflow-current driven depinning transitions that allow vortices and antivortices to flow and provide a dissipation channel.
+Our calculations point to the richness of charged electron-hole systems in the quantum Hall regime and motivate further experimental study.
+The large magnetic field scale $B_0$ for devices realized in TMD materials\cite{ ma2021strongly, gu2022dipolar, nguyen2025perfect, zeng2023exciton, qi2025perfect, qi2023thermodynamic, qi2025competition, nguyen2025quantum}, which can be traced to their larger carrier effective masses, is the main obstacle to the experimental realization of the exciton-superfluid vortex lattice state.
+The strong field limit of our theory applies equally well to graphene electron-electron fluids near total filling factor 1,\cite{li2017excitonic, liu2017quantum, lin2022emergence} where the required magnetic field scale is much smaller because of the large cyclotron frequency.
+Both vortex lattice and uniform density exciton condensates can support counterflow superfluidity.
+The vortex lattice state can be distinguished by counterflow-current-driven depinning transitions that allow vortices and antivortices to flow and provide a dissipation channel.
+Recent developments in scanning tunnel microscopy suggest that it might be possibile to measure the spatial pattern of the vortex lattice directly.

-{\em Acknowledgements.}--- We thank Emanuel Tutuc, Kin Fai Mak, Ruishi Qi, Jie Shan, and Feng Wang for helpful discussions.
-This work was supported by the Office of Naval Research under the Multidisciplinary University Research Initiatives program (grant no. N00014-21-1-2377).
+{\em Acknowledgements.}--- We thank Kin Fai Mak, Ruishi Qi, Jie Shan, Emanuel Tutuc and Feng Wang for helpful discussions.
+This work is supported by the Office of Naval Research under the Multidisciplinary University Research Initiatives (grant no. N00014-21-1-2377).